alan-turing-institute/trustworthy-assurance/includes/full-report.md

 | **System Use and Monitoring** | Ongoing monitoring and feedback from the system, either automated or probed, to ensure that issues such as model drift have not affected performance or resulted in harms to individuals or groups. |
 | **Model Updating or Deprovisioning** | An algorithmic model that that adapts its behaviour over time or context may require updating.
 Where no further updating can be carried out, and this results in a system being removed from production (i.e. deprovisioned), a new system may be required.
 This restarts the project lifecycle. |

 To see how this model can help us understand the interwoven nature of responsibility, consider the following example.
 An organisation wants to implement a speech recognition algorithm within a service they are developing for online counselling.
-However, there is no one in the organisation with the relevant expertise to collect data and train a model from scratch.
+However, there is nobody in the organisation with the relevant expertise to collect data and train a model from scratch.
 Therefore, they choose to *procure* a pre-trained model from [another company](https://aws.amazon.com/marketplace/solutions/machine-learning/pre-trained-models).
 This means that a significant portion of the project lifecycle—from `Data Extraction or Procurement` to `Model Documentation`—will have been carried out by a separate organisation.

 Although the specifics of the relationship between the two organisations will complicate forms of responsibility, such as legal duties or obligations, this need not concern us here.
 Instead, we can focus on how the initial organisation who has chosen to undertake the project (e.g. the product owner or commissioner) can use the project lifecycle model to a) identify and analyse their own responsibility and how it intersects with the responsibilities of others, and b) how this supports a process of trustworthy communication and assurance.